OBenner/data-engineering-interview-questions/dwha.md

 [Table of Contents](#Data-Warehousing-Architecture)

 ## Is it correct develop a Data Mart using an Ods?
-Yes it is correct to develop a Data Mart using an ODS.becoz ODS which is used to?store transaction data and few Days (less historical data) this is what datamart is required so it is coct to develop datamart using ODS .
+Yes it is correct to develop a Data Mart using an ODS.becoz ODS which is used to?store transaction data and few Days (less historical data) this is what datamart is required, so it is coct to develop datamart using ODS .

 [Table of Contents](#Data-Warehousing-Architecture)